codsen/codsen/packages/json-sort-cli/readme.md

 If a file is a broken JSON file with errors in the markup, it won't cause an error on the whole pipeline — other, healthy files from the batch will still be sorted OK.
 A broken file will be listed among failed files.

+System files like `.DS_Store` are not processed by default, don't worry about excluding them in the input path.

 **[⬆ &nbsp;back to top](#)**

 ## Updating it